 The cup shown here has a shiny base and a shiny transparent Pyrofoto/glaze.
 It was fired to cone 4.

 Pyrofoto can be purchased directly from the Rockland Colloid website, or by phone at 503-655-4152.
-Many of the company’s products are also sold through photo supply stores.
+Many of the company’s products are also sold through photo supply stores, such as B&H Photo.